-- Safeguarding Procedures will be accessible to staff and adhered to. - The procedures and policies will also be shared with parents/carer who support individuals. - All staff and volunteers involved in the provision of intimate and/or personal care will have all relevant checks completed before allowing them to work with children/young people including DBS checks and references. - Phab will carry out robust internal procedures such as reference checking and monitoring and regular updating of DBS checks. - Where appropriate, all children will be taught personal safety skills carefully matched to their level of development and understanding. - If a member of staff or volunteer has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. they must immediately report concerns to the appropriate manager/ designated person for child protection. - If a child becomes distressed or unhappy about being cared for by a particular member of staff or volunteer, the matter will be looked into and outcomes recorded.
+- Phab Ltd Safeguarding Procedures will be accessible to staff and volunteers and always adhered to. - The procedures and policies will also be shared with parents/carer who support individuals. - All staff and volunteers involved in the provision of intimate and/or personal care will have all relevant checks completed before allowing them to work with children/young people including up to date DBS checks and references. - Where appropriate, all children will be taught personal safety skills carefully matched to their level of development and understanding. - If a child becomes distressed or unhappy about being cared for by a particular member of staff or volunteer, the matter will be looked into and outcomes recorded.
 Parents/carers will be contacted at the earliest opportunity as part of this process in order to reach a resolution. - If a child makes an allegation against a member of staff or volunteer, all necessary procedures will be followed.
-See Phab's Safeguarding Policy
+See Phab Ltd Safeguarding Policy